nicnhus22/api-standards/api-style-guide.md

-# Groupe PSA API Design Guidelines
+# API Design Guidelines

 ## Introduction

-This repository provides guidelines and examples for APIs at PSA.
+This repository provides guidelines and examples for REST APIs.
 These guidelines intend to encourage consistency, maintainability, and best practices across all APIs and applications.

 These guidelines were strongly inspired from [Paypal's API Standards](https://github.com/paypal/api-standards) and some other [references](references.md).